Skip to Content

 Leave Plimmer statue at 12.30 pm.

 Walk up Plimmer Steps and continue up Boulcott Street.
-Where Boulcott Street curves right, take the track that leads up to Kelburn Park.
+Once you cross the motorway bridge (on the left side) take the track that leads up to Kelburn Park.
 At the top of the track, turn right and walk down to Everton Tce.

 Cross the road into Talavera Terrace.
 Admire the very interesting homes.
 At the end take the steps that lead down to San Sebastian, then walk down San Sebastian, cross Clifton Tce and take path alongside motorway until you reach the cable car.